-- 1. Label two clean glass slides or label cytopathology collection bottle with the patient's legal name. - 2.
+- 1. Label two clean glass slides and/or label cytopathology collection bottle with the patient's legal name and another unique identifier such as patient's date of birth. - 2.
 Wipe the skin over the lesion with an alcohol swab.
-Local anesthetic is not usually needed. - Attach a 22 gauge (or 25 gauge in certain sites such as thyroid) needle to a 10-20 mL syringe. - 4.
+Local anesthetic may be used, but is not usually needed. - 3.
+Attach a 22 gauge (or 25 gauge in certain sites such as thyroid) needle to a 10-20 mL syringe. - 4.
 Pass the needle through the skin and into the lesion. - 5.
 After the needle is in the lesion, draw back the plunger of the syringe. - 6.
 Move the needle back and forth several times in the lesion.
 A "jack hammer" motion is often effective.